F – Face: is the face uneven or does it droop on one side?

 TIA is a Transient Ischemic Attack and is like a stroke but no permanent brain damage occurs.
 This occurs as the blood vessel in the brain is blocked only for a short time, and re-opens.
 A TIA is a warning that a larger stroke may occur.

 Stroke prevention includes the following:

 - Get regular exercise

-- Eat a smart diet low in fat and rich in fruits and vegetables
+- Eat a healthy diet low in fat and rich in fruits and vegetables

 - Limit alcohol

 - Good blood pressure control